The distinguished surname Lucchetta can be traced back to the ancient and beautiful region of Sicily

 of this family name include: DeLuca, Luca, Lucantoni, Lucarelli, Lucariello, Lucarini, Lucas, Lucatti, Lucattini, Lucca, Luccarini, Lucchelli, Lucchetta, Lucchetti, Lucchi, Lucchini, Lucco, Luchelli, Luchetta, Luchetti, Luchi, Luchini and many more.

 Early Notables of the Lucchetta family (pre 1700)

 By the end of the 15th century, southern Italy was known as the Kingdom of Naples, ruled by the house of Aragon

 .
 By the early eighteenth century, the Austrians had gained much of the region, under the rule of the Austrian

 emperor Kales VI.
-However, in 1734, Spaniard Don Carlos defeated...
-Another 80 words (6 lines of text) are included under the topic Early Lucchetta Notables in all our PDF Extended History products and printed products wherever possible.
+However, in 1734, Spaniard Don Carlos defeated the Austrians, and the region came under Spanish rule once more.
+In 1799, the French...
+Another 65 words (5 lines of text) are included under the topic Early Lucchetta Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lucchetta family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: Joseph Luca who arrived in Indiana in 1888; Ferdinand Lucchese who arrived in New York in 1822; Achille DeLuca, aged 25, who arrived at Ellis Island